falconry/falcon/README.rst

 What People are Saying
 ----------------------

-"Falcon is rock solid and it's fast."
+"Falcon is robust and it's fast."

 "We have been using Falcon as a replacement for [another framework] and we simply love the performance (three times faster) and code base size (easily